-For the nine months ended September 30, 2020 and the year ended December 31, 2019, the Company maintained long-term borrowings with the FHLB averaging $69.3 million and $61.6 million, respectively, with an average cost of approximately 2.28% and 2.30% respectively.
-Substantially all long-term FHLB borrowings outstanding at September 30, 2020 and December 31, 2019 had fixed interest rates.
-At both September 30, 2020 and December 31, 2019, $16 million of FHLB borrowings outstanding were callable.
+For the three months ended March 31, 2021 and the year ended December 31, 2020, the Company maintained long-term borrowings with the FHLB averaging $60.9 million and $65.0 million, respectively, with an average cost of approximately 2.29%.
+Substantially all long-term FHLB borrowings outstanding at March 31, 2021 and December 31, 2020 had fixed interest rates.
+At both March 31, 2021 and December 31, 2020, $16 million of FHLB borrowings outstanding were callable.

-Paycheck Protection Program Liquidity Facility (“PPPLF”): In conjunction with the PPP, we are also currently participating in the Federal Reserve's Paycheck Protection Program Liquidity Facility (“PPPLF”) which, through September 30, 2020, extended loans to banks that are loaning money to small businesses under the PPP.
-The amount outstanding at September 30, 2020, was $173.7 million and is non-recourse and secured by the amount of the PPP loans we originated.
-The maturity date of a borrowing under the PPP Facility is equal the maturity date of the PPP loan pledged to secure the borrowing and would be accelerated (i) if the underlying PPP loan goes into default and is sold to the SBA to realize on the SBA guarantee or (ii) to the extent that any loan forgiveness reimbursement is received from the SBA.
+Paycheck Protection Program Liquidity Facility: In conjunction with the PPP, we are also currently participating in the Federal Reserve's PPPLF which extends loans to banks that are loaning money to small businesses under the PPP.
+The amount outstanding at March 31, 2021 was $100.1 million and is non-recourse and secured by the amount of the PPP loans we originated.
+The maturity date of a borrowing under the PPPLF is equal to the maturity date of the PPP loan pledged to secure the borrowing and would be accelerated (i) if the underlying PPP loan goes into default and is sold to the SBA to realize on the SBA guarantee or (ii) to the extent that any loan forgiveness reimbursement is received from the SBA.
 Borrowings under the PPPLF are included in long-term liabilities on the Company’s consolidated balance sheet and bear interest at a rate of 0.35%.

-Secured borrowings : Due to the rights retained on certain loan participations sold, the Company is deemed to have retained effective control over these loans under Financial Accounting Standards Board (“FASB”)’s Accounting Standards Codification (“ASC”) Topic 860, “Transfers and Servicing”, and therefore these participations sold must be accounted for as a secured borrowing.
-At September 30, 2020, total secured borrowings were $4.0 million representing an increase in loans held for investment and matching increase in long-term borrowings.
-At December 31, 2019, total secured borrowings were $14.7 million representing an increase in loans held for investment and matching increase in long-term borrowings.
+Secured borrowings: Due to the rights retained on certain loan participations sold, the Company is deemed to have retained effective control over these loans under FASB ASC Topic 860, “Transfers and Servicing”, and therefore these participations sold must be accounted for as a secured borrowing.
+At March 31, 2021, total secured borrowings were $4.0 million which are included in loans held for investment and long-term borrowings.
+At December 31, 2020, total secured borrowings were $4.0 million which are included in loans held for investment and long-term borrowings.
 None of the secured borrowings mature in the next five years following the latest balance sheet date.